-- the area you want.
+- □ Are you are entitled to Housing Benefit or Universal Credit?
+If so, you may get help with all or part of your rent.
+If you are renting from a private landlord you may receive up to the Local Housing Allowance (LHA) rate to cover or help with the cost of rent.
+Check with this online calculator to see if you can afford to live in the area you want.
 You should also look at this advice about managing rent payments on Universal Credit. - Which area you would like to live in and how you are going to look for a rented home?
 The larger the area where you are prepared to look, the better the chance of finding the right home for you. - Do you have your documents ready?
-Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - □ Do you have the right to rent property in the UK?
-Landlords must check that all people aged over 18 living in their property as their only or main home have the right to rent.
-They will need to make copies of your documents and return your original documents to you. - Will you need a rent guarantee?
-Some landlords might ask someone to quarantee your rent.
-If you don't have a guarantor, you can ask Shelter for advice.
+Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - □ Do you have the right to rent property?
+Landlords in England must check that all people aged 18 or over, living in their property as their only or main home have the right to rent.
+Landlords must carry out this check before the start date of your tenancy agreement.
+There are two types of right to rent checks; a manual document-based check or a check via the Home Office online checking service.
+Your landlord can't insist which option you choose but not everyone can use the online service.